 These charges are unprecedented in the U.S.-this trial was the first prosecution for performing FGM under the federal statute since its 1996 institution.
-Michigan passed one of the strongest anti-FGM laws in the country, only after the high-profile case brought this issue to public knowledge.
+Michigan passed one of the strongest anti-FGM laws in the country, only after the highprofile case brought this issue to public knowledge.
 The inability to retroactively prosecute Nagarwala for her alleged crimes demonstrates the need for states to criminalize this horrific abuse now.

-In late 2018, Nagarwala's defense team challenged the federal law on constitutional grounds and, unfortunately, the presiding judge ultimately ruled in their favor.
+In late 2018, Nagarwala's defense

+team challenged the federal law on constitutional grounds and, unfortunately, the presiding judge ultimately ruled in their favor.
 He asserted that Congress lacked the power to pass the federal anti-FGM law, claiming that the ability to criminalize FGM rested solely with the individual states, not with the federal government.
 Primary charges against the defendants were subsequently dismissed.

-The Department of Justice (DOJ) declined the opportunity to defend the federal FGM ban in April 2019, citing federalism concerns.
-Instead, they urged Congress to address the constitutional issues stated in the district court ruling.
+The Department of Justice (DOJ) declined the opportunity to defend the federal FGM ban in April 2019, citing federalism concerns and instead, urged Congress to address the constitutional issues stated in the district court ruling.

-The Department of Justice (DOJ) declined the opportunity to defend the federal FGM ban in April 2019, citing federalism concerns and instead, urged

-Congress to address the constitutional issues stated in the district court ruling.
 In September of 2019, the U.S. Circuit Court of Appeals for the Sixth Circuit denied the House of Representatives' motion to intervene in the appeal of the ruling.